alkihis/python-zip/README.md

 # Usage

-Default export is the "classic" zip function (quitting when one of the iterable is over).
+Default export is the "classic" zip function (quitting when one of the iterables is over).

-Another export is the `zipLongest` function, who iterates until all the iterables is over.
+Another export is the `zipLongest` function, who iterates until all the iterables are over.

 ## Default
 ```ts